istio/istio.io/content/en/docs/tasks/traffic-management/ingress/ingress-sidecar-tls-termination/index.md

 ---

 In a regular Istio mesh deployment, the TLS termination for downstream requests is performed at the Ingress Gateway.
-Though this satisfies most of the use cases, for some use cases (like an API Gateway on the mesh) the Ingress Gateway resource is not necessarily needed.
-This example describes how to eliminate the additional hop introduced by the Istio Ingress Gateway and let the Envoy sidecar running alongside the application perform TLS termination for incoming requests from outside the Istio service mesh.
+Although this satisfies most use cases, for some (like an API Gateway in the mesh) the Ingress Gateway is not necessarily needed.
+This task shows how to eliminate the additional hop introduced by the Istio Ingress Gateway and let the Envoy sidecar, running alongside the application, perform TLS termination for requests coming from outside of the service mesh.

 The example HTTPS service used for this task is a simple [httpbin](https://httpbin.org) service.
-In the following steps you first deploy an httpbin service inside your Istio service mesh with required configuration to perform TLS termination for downstream requests coming from outside the service mesh.
+In the following steps you will deploy the httpbin service inside your service mesh and configure it.

 {{< boilerplate experimental-feature-warning >}}